-US copyright experts generally agree that the jury verdicts in Perry and Gaye appear to have relied on superficial similarities between the works and that they reflect either the jury's lack of the requisite musical knowledge to differentiate between protected, original elements of musical works and the unprotected chords, scales and other elements that are necessary building blocks to compositions.
-These cases demonstrate the crucial role trial courts play in assessing, on post-trial motion, whether the jury's verdict in music infringement cases is legally and factually supportable.
+US copyright experts generally agree that the jury verdicts in Perry and Gaye appear to have relied on superficial similarities between the works and that they reflect the jury's lack of the requisite musical knowledge to differentiate between protected original elements of musical works and the unprotected chords, scales and other elements that are necessary building blocks to compositions.
+These cases demonstrate the crucial role that trial courts play in assessing, on post-trial motions, whether the jury's verdict in music infringement cases is legally and factually supportable.

 As Gaye illustrates, artists are influenced by the works of their peers or predecessors to make works with a similar feel.
 Such creative endeavours should be encouraged rather than stifled.
 Cases like Gaye, however, are likely to encourage lawsuits by songwriters against popular artists in the hopes of obtaining similar victories or lucrative settlements from defendants who opt to avoid the uncertainty of a jury trial.
 The Supreme Court's holding in Petrella v.
-Metro-Goldwyn-Mayer, Inc65 that laches is not available as a defence in copyright infringement actions opened the door to such claims against the owners of songs released many years earlier that remain popular and profitable.
+Metro-Goldwyn-Mayer, Inc84 that laches is not available as a defence in copyright infringement actions opened the door to such claims against the owners of songs released many years earlier that remain popular and profitable.

 A notable case in this vein, which was recently conclusively resolved in favour of the defendants, is Skidmore v.
-Zeppelin.66 In Skidmore, the full Ninth Circuit Court of Appeals vacated a prior panel decision and reinstated the district court's judgment, following a jury verdict, that the legendary rock anthem 'Stairway to Heaven' was not substantially similar to, and thus did not infringe, 'Taurus', an obscure unpublished instrumental composition, notwithstanding that 'Stairway to Heaven' composer Jimmy Page acknowledged that he owned a recording of 'Taurus'.
-In so ruling, the appellate court resolved an issue left open in Gaye and held that, under the 1909 Copyright Act (which applied because 'Taurus' was published prior to 1 January 1978), the plaintiff's copyright was circumscribed by the sheet music deposited with the Copyright Office and did not extend to the recorded version of 'Taurus'.
-(This issue does not exist for post-1972 sound recordings registered under the 1976 Copyright Act.)
-The Court also overruled its own precedent recognising the inverse
+Zeppelin.85 In Skidmore, the full Ninth Circuit Court of Appeals vacated a prior panel decision and reinstated the district court's judgment, following a jury verdict, that the legendary rock anthem Stairway to Heaven was not substantially similar to, and thus did not infringe, Taurus, an obscure unpublished instrumental composition, notwithstanding that Stairway to Heaven composer Jimmy Page acknowledged that he owned a recording of Taurus.
+In so ruling, the appellate court resolved an issue left open in Gaye and held that, under the 1909 Copyright Act (which applied because Taurus was published prior to 1 January 1978), the plaintiff's copyright was circumscribed by the sheet music deposited with the Copyright Office and did not extend to the recorded version of Taurus.
+86 (This issue does not exist for post-1972 sound recordings registered under the 1976 Copyright Act.)
+The court also overruled its own precedent recognising the inverse ratio rule, under which a lower standard of substantial similarity applies where a high degree of access to a plaintiff's work is shown.
+Agreeing with the majority of circuits that have addressed the issue, the court pointed out that in addition to its lack of clarity, the inverse ratio rule unfairly favours the most popular accessible works, and it stated that access 'does not obviate the requirement that the plaintiff must demonstrate that the defendant actually copied the work'.87 Accordingly, the court held that the trial court did not err in declining to instruct the jury as to the inverse ratio rule.